zief0002/modeling/docs/05-ols-estimation.md

 <div class="figure" style="text-align: center">
 <img src="05-ols-estimation_files/figure-html/unnamed-chunk-9-1.png" alt="Scatterplot of the observed toy data and the OLS fitted regression line for Model A. The left-hand plot visually displays the residual values as line segments with negative residuals shown as dashed lines.
 The right-hand plot visually shows the squared residuals as the area of a square with side length equal to the absolute value of the residual." width="45%" /><img src="05-ols-estimation_files/figure-html/unnamed-chunk-9-2.png" alt="Scatterplot of the observed toy data and the OLS fitted regression line for Model A. The left-hand plot visually displays the residual values as line segments with negative residuals shown as dashed lines.
 The right-hand plot visually shows the squared residuals as the area of a square with side length equal to the absolute value of the residual." width="45%" />
-<p class="caption">Scatterplot of the observed toy data and the OLS fitted regression line for Model A. The left-hand plot visually displays the residual values as line segments with negative residuals shown as dashed lines.
+<p class="caption">(\#fig:unnamed-chunk-9)Scatterplot of the observed toy data and the OLS fitted regression line for Model A. The left-hand plot visually displays the residual values as line segments with negative residuals shown as dashed lines.
 The right-hand plot visually shows the squared residuals as the area of a square with side length equal to the absolute value of the residual.</p>
 </div>

 The SSE is simply the total area encompassed by all of the squares.
 Note that the observation that is directly on the line has a residual of 0 and thus does not contribute an quantity to the SSE.
 If you computed the SSE for a line with different intercept or slope values, the SSE will be different.
 The plot below shows what this might look like for the flat line produced by $~~\hat{Y_i} = 50$.

 <div class="figure" style="text-align: center">
 <img src="05-ols-estimation_files/figure-html/unnamed-chunk-10-1.png" alt="Scatterplot of the observed toy data and the fitted flat line with Y-intercept of 50.
 The plot visually shows the squared residuals as the area of a square with side length equal to the absolute value of the residual." width="50%" />
-<p class="caption">Scatterplot of the observed toy data and the fitted flat line with Y-intercept of 50.
+<p class="caption">(\#fig:unnamed-chunk-10)Scatterplot of the observed toy data and the fitted flat line with Y-intercept of 50.
 The plot visually shows the squared residuals as the area of a square with side length equal to the absolute value of the residual.</p>
 </div>

 @Powell:2015 created an [interactive website](http://setosa.io/ev/ordinary-least-squares-regression/) to help understand how the SSE is impacted by changing the intercept or slope of a line.
 You can also see how indicidual observations impact the SSE value.